 Mirrors are almost magical when it comes to their ability to enhance a small studio.
 And that’s because the more reflective surfaces you have in your space, the larger it will look.

-Investing in a big, gorgeous mirror like this one minimizes claustrophobic vibes by opening things up visually and creating the illusion of more space.
-Of course, the custom-lofted bed doesn’t hurt either.Continue to 7 of 10 below.
+Investing in a big, gorgeous mirror like this one from West Elm ($399) minimizes claustrophobic vibes by opening things up visually and creating the illusion of more space.

 One of the most difficult challenges that come with nesting in a studio is the lack of closet space.
-Especially for the so many of us who have a passion for fashion.
+Especially for those of us who may or may not have a shopping problem or a serious passion for fashion.

 The same principle that works for open closets works for open shelving as well.
 If your living room leaves much to be desired in the storage department, create your own via this method.